Watch this video to discover the philosophy behind, and how to use, the StoryWhys graphic organizers for speech and language therapy

-StoryWhys Book Companions are a unique, literature-based system that provides engaging, research-based language therapy for both individuals and mixed groups who are working on higher-level language and thinking skills at the middle-to-upper elementary grade level.
+StoryWhys Book Companions is a unique, literature-based system that provides engaging, research-based language therapy for both individuals and mixed groups who are working on higher-level language and thinking skills at the middle-to-upper elementary grade level.

 The universal StoryWhys graphic organizers are the foundation and most critical component of the entire system; they always look the same, including their colors.
 The StoryWhys graphic organizers are repetitive by design, and the more you use them with your students, the more they will see that there are predictable patterns in the language they hear, speak, read, and write.